DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 <p><strong><em>Chain.</em></strong> <em>Melee Weapon Attack:</em> +11 to hit, reach 5 ft., one target. <em>Hit:</em> 9 (1d6 + 6) slashing damage, and Rahadin can force the target to make a DC 19 Constitution saving throw or have its speed reduced to 0 until the end of its next turn.
 If the target fails by 5 or more, it also falls prone.
 <p><strong><em>Haunt.</em></strong> Rahadin forces a creature he can see within 30 feet to succeed on a DC 17 Wisdom saving throw or take 7 (2d6) psychic damage and be frightened and deafened by shrieking souls until the start of his next turn.</p>
 <h3>Bonus Actions</h3>
-<p><strong><em>Deathly Choir.</em></strong> Each creature within 10 feet of Rahadin must succeed on a DC 17 Wisdom saving throw, taking 16 (3d10) psychic damage on a failed save or half as much damage on a successful one.
-If a creature fails the saving throw by 5 or more, it is also Dazed until the start of Rahadin's next turn.
-(A dazed creature can move or take one action on its turn, not both.
-It also can’t take a bonus action or a reaction.)</p>
+<p><strong><em>Deathly Choir.</em></strong> Each creature within 10 feet of Rahadin that isn't protected by a <em>mind blank</em> spell must succeed on a DC 17 Wisdom saving throw, taking 9 (2d8) psychic damage on a failed save or half as much damage on a successful one.
+If a creature fails the saving throw by 5 or more, it is also frightened until the start of Rahadin's next turn.</p>
 <h3>Reactions</h3>
 <p>Rahadin can take up to three reactions per round, though no more than one per turn.</p>
 <p><strong><em>Vengeful Strike.</em></strong> When Rahadin is hit by a melee or ranged attack, he can use his reaction to move up to his speed toward the attacker and make an attack with <strong><em>Thorn</em></strong> or <strong><em>Chain</em></strong>.
 This movement doesn't trigger opportunity attacks.</p>